Jarrett Allen NBA Playoffs Player Props: Cavaliers vs. Knicks

-Jarrett Allen and his Cleveland Cavaliers teammates face the New York Knicks in the 2023 NBA Playoffs, at 6:00 PM ET on Saturday.
+Jarrett Allen and the rest of the Cleveland Cavaliers hit the court versus the New York Knicks in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-In this piece we'll examine Allen's stats and trends, helping you make good predictions on prop bets.
+With prop bets available for Allen, let's dive into some stats and trends to assist you in making good predictions.

 Jarrett Allen Prop Bets vs. the Knicks